CamCove-Crichton/newborn-photography/README.md

 ### Unresolved Bugs

 - I have an issue with the cancel button, that it is not responsive on the first click, but only on the 2nd click, so need to look into this and correct
+- Have an issue with trying to utilise the bootstrap "active" class and attribute "aria-current='page'" in my nav bar, using JQuery and some control statements, but I keep getting an error about a closing endif tag, so I have temporarily removed it uo continue pushing forward, but I need to come back to it

 ## Credits